-18 A New Zealand approach reported at the November 1997 BOE research conference

-[&]quot;Financial Regulations and Incentives" would be a good specific example.
-See Mayes [1997].
+18. A New Zealand approach reported at the November 1997 Bank of England conference on regulatory incentives would be a good specific example.
+See Mayes (1997).

-If we are to require certain responsibility on the part of small-lot depositors, there is a possibility that information intermediaries such as rating agencies start to play the role of delegate monitoring on behalf of small-lot depositors (in such a case, further issues such as whether to impose regulations on rating agencies would have to be considered).
-While rating agencies are considered to have similar functions as large-lot creditors and professional investors, it should be noted that the risk of bank runs remains, given that information asymmetry will not be completely eliminated even for large-lot creditors.
+role of delegate monitoring on behalf of small-lot depositors (in such a case, further issues such as whether to impose regulations on rating agencies would have to be considered).
+While rating agencies are considered to have functions similar to those of large-lot creditors and professional investors, it should be noted that the risk of bank runs remains, given that information asymmetry will not be completely eliminated even for large-lot creditors.

-3.2 Responses to the Possible Failure of Solvent but Temporarily Illiquid Banks
+B. Responses to the Possible Failure of Solvent but Temporarily Illiquid Banks

-As a framework to rescue a solvent bank (not a plan to rescue depositors) which faces temporary liquidity problems due to such factors as a bank run, the LOLR function of a central bank is effective.
+As a framework to rescue a solvent bank (not a plan to rescue depositors) that faces temporary liquidity problems due to such factors as a bank run, the LOLR function of a central bank is effective.
 Specifically, we can think of building a system where, to remove information asymmetry between creditors and a bank, the central bank implements delegate monitoring and, based on the results, extends unlimited liquidity to banks in need.
 If a central bank announces such a stance and obtains credibility in the eyes of creditors, then it might not have to actually provide massive liquidity but simply make an announcement to achieve the same effect, resulting in reducing LOLR costs.

-3.3 Responses to Systemic Liquidity Risk
+C. Responses to Systemic Liquidity Risk

 In order to prevent systemic liquidity risk from materializing, it becomes necessary to properly cope with information asymmetry and settlement system limitations.
-In addition, as a related issue, there is the possibility of externality19 of network effects causing a liquidity shortage.
+In addition, as a related issue, there is the possibility of externality of network effects causing a liquidity shortage.

 With respect to information asymmetry, delegate monitoring by a third party is effective.
 A central bank with the LOLR function would be a strong candidate for conducting such delegate monitoring.
 The rationale would be that there is a necessity to provide both liquidity aiming at stemming systemic liquidity risk and also liquidity as a monetary operation measure in a consistent manner.
-In addition, even in the case where an institution other than a central bank (for example the government) could provide liquidity solely to avert systemic liquidity risk, if the amount determined necessary differed from that decided by the central bank, the eventual amount of liquidity provided would be subject to the central bank's judgment, since it could sterilize liquidity provided by other institutions.
+In addition, even in the case where an institution other than a central bank (for example, the government) could provide liquidity solely to avert systemic liquidity risk, if the amount determined necessary differed from that decided by the central bank, the eventual amount of liquidity provided would be subject to the central bank's judgment, since it could sterilize liquidity provided by other institutions.

-The limitation of settlement systems would be resolved, in theory, by having an infrastructure within a central bank settlement network system which enabled banks judged solvent by a central bank to have immediate access to uncollateralized overdrafts when necessary.
+The limitation of settlement systems would be resolved, in theory, by having an infrastructure within a central bank settlement network system that enabled banks judged solvent by a central bank to have immediate access to uncollateralized overdrafts when necessary.

-As for responses to contagion effects, one idea is to establish a charge system in order to prevent contagion, that is, to internalize the externality (for example, setting a penalty interest rate on LOLR funds20).
-However, at the moment it is difficult to propose a specific system since we lack an appropriate proxy variable for a liquidity situation (the possibility that illiquidity will occur) which is necessary for deciding a specific charge level.
+As for responses to contagion effects, one idea is to establish a charge system in order to prevent contagion-that is, to internalize the externality (for example, setting a penalty interest rate on LOLR funds).
+However, at the moment it is difficult to propose a specific system since we lack an appropriate proxy variable for a liquidity situation (the possibility that illiquidity will occur) that is necessary for deciding a specific charge level.
 While it is possible to prevent risk from materializing even without a charge system through utilizing the LOLR function and settlement system, from the perspective of minimizing the social cost (emergence of moral hazard), it would be necessary to examine the issue of burden sharing between the central bank and market participants by setting certain rules for internalization.

-19 See Loretan [1996].
+19. See Loretan (1996).